FusionAuth/fusionauth-import-scripts/frontegg/README.md

 ## How to use these scripts

-Please see the article on Stytch migration in the FusionAuth documentation at https://fusionauth.io/docs/lifecycle/migrate-users/provider-specific/frontegg.
+Please see the article on Frontegg migration in the FusionAuth documentation at https://fusionauth.io/docs/lifecycle/migrate-users/provider-specific/frontegg.